NexarDeveloper/nexar-design-render-demo/README.md

 The API does not currently support geometric primitives, so this approach uses the PCB primitives and constructs the geometry based on primitive data, a line inflation algorithm (to create approximate geometric polygons) and then a tesselator to create the required triangle primitives for the shaders.

 This demo is not intended as the basis on which anything is to be built, but to show what is possible with design primitive data in the API.
-This application is not optimized in any way, nor is it a good implementation when it comes to OpenTK (OpenGL).
-Its intent is to purely demonstrate how to access this type of data in the Nexar API and what is possible.
+This application is not optimized in any way, nor is it a good implementation when it comes to OpenTK (OpenGL). **Its intention is to purely demonstrate how to access this type of data in the Nexar API and what is possible.**

 ## Prerequisites